Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Method

+\paragraph{Details of ship domain} Again, in this study, the ship domain was applied to the collision avoidance algorithm.
+Details of ship domain and domain boundary vertices are shown below.
 There are two major factors to define the ship domain; the shape of the domain and its size.
 Regarding the shape of the domain, the shape was designed as an ellipse which has the length ratio of 3:2:1 from midship to the bow, stern, and both sides of a ship, respectively, by referring the research on minimum passing distance in harbor based on inquires to pilots and captains \citep{INOUE1994}.

 In terms of the size of the domain, to approach to the berth, the ship domain has to shrink its size to avoid interference between the ship domain and the berth.
 Moreover, the ship must slow down when maneuvering in the vicinity of obstacle; it is better to keep a longer passing distance due to the increase of minimum stopping distance with speed.

 Hence, the $P_{i}$'s coordinate $P_{i,x} \ P_{i,y}$ are determined by the semi-major axis $a$, semi-minor axis$b$ and angle $\alpha_{i}$:

 where

 Margin length $L_{x}$ and $L_{y}$ are the function of the resultant velocity $U=\sqrt{u ^{2}+v_{m}^2} \ $.
 Angle $\alpha_{i}$ is equally spaced, and defined by the ship-fixed coordinate system $o-xy$, with zero in the $x$ direction and positive in the clockwise direction. the $x$ direction margin length $L_{x}$ has different lengths $L_{x, L} > L_{x, S}$ in front and behind the hull.
 The length of the long side of the major axis is switched according to the forward speed's sign: